fabioalves98/IntelChair/docs/docs/index.md

 ## How does it work technically?

-All the information about architecture can be consulted in the [specification](architecture.md) page.
+All the information about implementation details can be consulted in the [architecture](architecture.md) page.

 ## How can I contribute?

-If you wish to deploy our system or contribute in any way, see how in the [developer](team/team.md) page.
+If you wish to deploy our system or contribute in any way, see how in the [developer](developer.md) page.

 ## Who are we?

-You can read more about the team and our progress on the [team](/team/team.md) page.
+You can read more about the team and our progress on the [team](team/team.md) page.